 With chest pain, every minute counts.
 The faster you get to hospital for treatment, the better.

-- Chew 300 mg aspirin straight away, unless your doctor has told you not to take it.
+Do not take aspirin if you have an allergy to aspirin, or your doctor has told you not to take it.

-- Do not attempt to drive yourself to hospital.
+Do not drive yourself to hospital.
 Wait for the ambulance.
 It has specialised staff and equipment that may save your life.

 Diagnosis of chest pain

 If your healthcare professional thinks you may have angina, they may order further tests to check the state of the blood vessels that supply your heart.
-They may also arrange an exercise stress test (on an exercise bike or treadmill).
+They may also arrange an exercise stress test (on an exercise bike or treadmill) or other tests – such as an angiogram or CT scan of your chest.

 It is not always easy to diagnose the cause of chest pain.
 Your doctor may need to see you more than once to be sure, and further tests may be needed, or you may be referred to a cardiologist (heart doctor).